oracle/terraform-provider-oci/website/docs/d/jms_fleet_crypto_analysis_results.html.markdown

 # Data Source: oci_jms_fleet_crypto_analysis_results
 This data source provides the list of Fleet Crypto Analysis Results in Oracle Cloud Infrastructure Jms service.

-List Crypto Event Analysis results.
+Lists the results of a Crypto event analysis.

 ## Example Usage